Modeling with promor

 from the

-object, you can do so withrem_feature
+model_dfobject, you can do so withrem_feature.

 3. Split model_df object into training and test data sets

-Next, we will split the model_df
+Next, we will split the model_df object into training

 and test data sets while maintaining class or condition